 The “Stevens Quantum Campus” project is commissioned to promote innovative quantum engineering and technology through carefully structured synergy among faculty and students across disparate disciplines.
 The Stevens Quantum Campus will provide a multiscale testbed for:

-5) create broader impact and promote Stevens to be a world’s topmost institute in quantum engineering, where students enjoy access to and take part in creating transformative technology of tomorrow.
+- Create broader impact and promote Stevens to be a world’s topmost institute in quantum engineering, where students enjoy access to and take part in creating transformative technology of tomorrow

 Started in 2017 as part of a six-year strategic center growth plan, the Quantum Campus project has already produced major developments in areas of collaborative research, education, and outreach, with highlights including:

-Establishment of the Laboratory for Quantum Informatics in Finance.
-In conjunction with the Hanlon Financial Systems Lab, this lab introduces quantum technology to the financial sector, aiming at creating disruptive techniques and systems for secure transfer of sensitive data, simulation of stochastic financial processes, pricing, and more.
+In conjunction with the Hanlon Financial Systems Lab, the Laboratory for Quantum Informatics in Finance introduces quantum technology to the financial sector, aiming at creating disruptive techniques and systems for secure transfer of sensitive data, simulation of stochastic financial processes, pricing, and more.

 A quantum communication testbed was built on the campus connecting the Burchard Building, the Lawrence T. Babbio, Jr. Center for Business and Technology Management, and the Samuel C. Williams Library through fiber optical cables and free space.
 It utilizes entangled photons in high-dimensional Hilbert space and a robust design to achieve high data rates and high resilience against channel disturbances.
 It is an open platform for collaborative research and development where new ideas and protocols are conceived, validated, improved, and commercialized.